We may receive compensation when you click on links to products from our partners.

 Where Will You Live

 If you’re relocating through your current company, you won’t have any say about where you go.
 However, even if the country is set, you will still need to find somewhere within the destination.
 You will want a property that’s close to your work, but if you’re moving with a family, things like nearby schools and parks will need to be considered.
 You will want to check out things like crime rates and other statistics in different areas.
 If you’re moving abroad to search for work then the world is your oyster.
-The middle east is a good one to consider, Dubai and Abu Dhabi are some of the fastest growing cities in the world, and both offer incredible opportunities for work, culture and history.
+The middle east is a good one to consider, Dubai and Abu Dhabi are some of the fastest-growing cities in the world, and both offer incredible opportunities for work, culture, and history.
+You can use an outsourcing agency in Dubai in order to settle your visa and work permits

 You could think about Asia, places from China to Hong Kong to Indonesia to Japan will all be a huge change of culture and an incredible opportunity if you’ve grown up in the west.
 America is known as ‘the land of opportunity’ , and as it’s such a huge country, it is massively diverse and you get very different experiences just from state to state.
 Europe is another continent to consider, if you move t a country like France, Germany or Spain, you could learn a new language by submerging yourself within it.
 In Europe, you, of course, have the United Kingdom and Ireland too with lots of exciting opportunities for work.